bhagya88/ferry-scheduler/README.md

 # Ferry Scheduler

 ### Overview
 Ferry Schedular is full stack application which hosts live arrival-departure information of ferries.
-It also lets us to manipulate this inforamtion and also add new ferries, for the purpose of administraion.
+It also lets user to manipulate this inforamtion and also add new ferries, for the purpose of administraion.

 ### Demo
 [Click to see the demo](https://fierce-hollows-12042.herokuapp.com)

 ### Tecnologies used
-* Datebase Firebase
+* Datebase: Firebase
 * JQuery, Javascript
 * HTML5, CSS3, Bootstrap